koyuncuoglum95/React-Native-Apps/README.md

 1.)
 Used React Native Technology

 2.)
-Guess the number till it is correct
+Made the app with expo

 3.)
-Have fun :)
+Guess the number till it's correct